 Posted by Willy Franzen on November 11, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 It’s been a while since we’ve featured any entry level government jobs, and with today’s being Veteran’s Day, we thought it would be a perfect opportunity to take a look at what kind of jobs you can get at the Department of Veterans Affairs.
 Before you get in to job searching mode, though, go thank a veteran.
 If your grandfather served in World War II, give him a call and say thank you.
 Or if one of your buddies has served or is serving in Iraq, shoot him or her an e-mail stating your appreciation.
 And if any of you job searchers out there happen to be veterans, thank you from the One Day, One Job team.
 Now let’s get into what the VA is all about.
 There are 25 million veterans currently living in the United States and 70 million people who are “potentially eligible for VA benefits and services because they are veterans, family members or survivors of veterans.”
 The VA is responsible for providing top-flight patient care and administering veterans’ benefits.
 Our vets have risked their lives to earn the services offered by the VA, so it’s important that the VA has a talented staff that is committed to providing top-flight “customer” service.